zcash/zips/zip-XXXX.rst

 Dev Fund allocation
 -------------------

 Starting at the first Zcash halving in 2020, until the second halving in 2024, 20% of the block rewards will be allocated to a "Dev Fund" that consists of the following three slices:

 * One third to the Electric Coin Company (denoted **ECC slice**)
-* One third the Zcash Foundation, for general use (denoted **Zfnd-GU slice**)
+* One third the Zcash Foundation, for general use (denoted **ZF-GU slice**)
-* One third the Zcash Foundation, for major grants (denoted **Zfnd-MG slice**)
+* One third the Zcash Foundation, for major grants (denoted **ZF-MG slice**)

 Details below.
 The fund flow will be implemented at the consensus-rule layer, by sending the corresponding ZEC to the designated address in each block.
 This Dev Fund will end at the second halving (unless extended/modified by a future ZIP).

 ECC slice (Electric Coin Company)